 Description: TVA’s Resource Centre is a unique library and bookstore carrying Toronto’s largest selection of vegetarian books and cookbooks!
 It’s also a great place for omnivores and vegetarians to stop in for advice and information on making healthier, greener, more compassionate food choices.
 On top of that, it’s run by a dedicated group of volunteers!
-We are looking for vegetarian* volunteers to staff the Resource Centre on two Saturdays (1 pm to 4 pm) a month OR three Wednesdays a month (6 to 9 pm).
+We are looking for vegetarian* volunteers to staff the Resource Centre on 2-3 Wednesdays a month (6 to 9 pm).

 A self-starter, quick learner and able researcher will thrive in this position.
 RC volunteers should be outgoing and have excellent customer service skills, and be able to both work well with others, as well as work independently and problem solve. *At least one year of experience living on a vegetarian diet (no consumption of fish, seafood, meat, chicken, game, fowl, or other flesh) is required for this position.

 Next Steps: If you’re interested in this position, please send your resume and cover letter to Angeline Judge, Resource Centre Chair, at email@example.com, with the subject Resource Centre Application.